RoanBrand/RequestCounter/README.md

 # RequestCounter
-Services to handle and count requests
+Services to handle and count requests.

 # Run, Build and Development
-- Requires Golang 1.18
+- Requires Golang 1.18, Docker.
 - See `Makefile` useful commands.

 ## Cluster